 EVEN MORE LOGS!

 #6 log- 10 inches in diameter (The world’s very first #6 log is right here in the Coulee Region!
-It is currently at Erickson Pool, come check it out!)
+It is currently at Erickson Pool, come check it out this summer!)

 Professional log rollers compete in spike shoes on bare logs (logs with no carpet.)